 Graywater Summary Findings

-Integrated summary LCIA, LCCA and LRV results are shown for building-scale systems treating graywater in Table 5-1.
-This table uses the same color coding scheme as defined in Table 4-1.
-Overall, impacts are lower than those seen for mixed wastewater.
+Integrated summary LCA, LCCA and LRV results are shown for building scale systems treating graywater in Table 5-1.
+Figure 5-1 presents comparative LCA and LCCA results, relative to the maximum impact result in each category.
+Overall, net impacts are lower than those seen for mixed wastewater.
 Because a larger percentage of the graywater can be reused, as discussed in Section 2.6, a greater overall benefit is seen on a functional unit basis for displacement of potable water.
 This is evident in the water use saving results in Table 5-1.

-Impact trends across technologies are generally like those seen in the mixed wastewater treatment findings.
+Many of the impact trends across technologies are similar to those discussed in the mixed wastewater treatment findings with a number of exceptions.
+The increased benefits of avoided potable water consumption cause impact results for the AeMBR to yield net environmental benefits for acidification potential and particulate matter formation potential.
+The AeMBR with thermal recovery yields net environmental benefits in GWP.
+Impact results for other treatment technologies are reduced as well, but still lead to net impacts per cubic meter of treated graywater.
+Results for the AeMBR with thermal recovery demonstrate improved environmental performance relative to the other treatment options because of the higher graywater influent temperature and the corresponding increase in energy recovery.
+When treating graywater, the NPV of RVFW treatment is below that of the AnMBR treatment option due to a greater relative reduction in RVFW infrastructure costs.